datacamp/courses-drivendata-water-pumps/chapter1.md

 test_error()
 success_msg("Awesome!
 Now let's look at a few more visualizations.")
 ```
---- type:MultipleChoiceExercise xp:50 skills:1,3  key:eb9c07ba3a
+--- type:MultipleChoiceExercise xp:50 skills:1,3
 ## Which Well Quantities are Funtional?

 Take another look at the first plot from the last exercise.
 Judging from the plot, which quantity level is most likely to be non-functional?

-You could also run `prop.table(table())` to see the proportion of wells that fall in each set of categories.
+You could also run `prop.table(table())` to see the proportion of wells that fall into each set of categories.

 *** =instructions
 - Dry